xtdb/xtdb/docs/competitors.md

 applications._

-LogicBlox is a commercial database and rule engine, which has its own Datalog dialect called LogiQL, which see the [Design and Implementation of the LogicBlox System](http://www.cs.ox.ac.uk/dan.olteanu/papers/logicblox-sigmod15.pdf).
+LogicBlox is a commercial database and rule engine, which has its own Datalog dialect called LogiQL.
+See the [Design and Implementation of the LogicBlox System](http://www.cs.ox.ac.uk/dan.olteanu/papers/logicblox-sigmod15.pdf).

 ### RDF